restricted2008/KrishiRaksha/README.md

   # KrishiRaksha

-  This is a code bundle for KrishiRaksha.
-The original project is available at https://www.figma.com/design/YnHE3DpPypU9aTsLrbpnAC/KrishiRaksha.
+  This is a Frontend Only code bundle for KrishiRaksha.

   ## Running the code